knative/docs/docs/serving/samples/hello-world/helloworld-go/README.md

      for your app.
    - Automatically scale your pods up and down (including to zero active pods).

-1. To find the IP address for your service, use these commands to get the ingress IP for your cluster.
-If your cluster is new, it may take sometime for the service to get asssigned an external IP address.
+1. Run the following command to find the external IP address for your service.
+   The ingress IP for your cluster is returned.
+If you just created your cluster, you might need to wait and rerun the command until your service gets asssigned an external IP address.

    ```shell
    # In Knative 0.2.x and prior versions, the `knative-ingressgateway` service was used instead of `istio-ingressgateway`.